tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

 Our design goals are safety, performance, and developer experience.
 In that order.
 All three are important.
 Good style advances these goals.
 Put this way, style is more than readability, and readability is table stakes, a means to an end rather than an end in itself.
 Does the code make for more or less safety, performance or developer experience?
 That is why we need style.

+> [I]n programming, style is not something to pursue directly.
+Style is necessary only where understanding is missing. ─ [Let Over Lambda](https://letoverlambda.com/index.cl/guest/chap1.html)

 This document explores how we apply these design goals to coding style.
 First, a word on simplicity, elegance and technical debt.

 ## On simplicity and elegance